jasonumiker-sysdig/kubernetes-security-demos/README.md

 ## Kubernetes Namespace and RBAC Demo
 1. `kubectl get pods -A` - We are currently signed in as the admin ClusterRole - we can do anything cluster-wide
-1. `cat team1.yaml` - Here we're creating a new namesapce, team1, and then creating the most basic and powerful Role possible that can do anything within that Namespace with *'s for apiGroups, Resources and Verbs.
+1. `cat team1.yaml` - Here we're creating a new namespace, team1, and then creating the most basic and powerful Role possible that can do anything within that Namespace with *'s for apiGroups, Resources and Verbs.
 Like we said this is not a great idea especially on the verbs.
 Then finally we're binding that new Role to a user named Jane.
 1. `kubectl api-resources` this shows all the different resources that we can control the use of in our RBAC
 1. `kubectl get clusterrole admin -o yaml | less` - And we can ask for details on the few built-in ClusterRoles we can use as a guide.
 This admin role is intended to be for privileged users but not ones who can do anything.
-As you can see, the minute you don't do *s there is quite alot of YAML here.
+As you can see, the minute you don't do *s there is quite a lot of YAML here.
 1. `kubectl get clusterrole admin -o yaml | wc -l` - 324 lines of it!
 1. But, we're much better than nothing doing a Role binding this user into a Namespace than a ClusterRole!
 1. We have that team1 you saw as well as another similar Namespace and Role called Team2 - let's apply them
 1. `kubectl apply -f team1.yaml && kubectl apply -f team2.yaml`
 1. `kubectl config get-contexts` - Our two other users are already set up here in our kubectl - jane who has access to namespace team1 and john who has access to namespace team2
-1. `kubectl config use-context microk8s-jane` - we've just logged in as Jane insted
+1. `kubectl config use-context microk8s-jane` - we've just logged in as Jane instead
 1. `kubectl get pods -A` if we try to ask to see all the Pods in all the namespaces again we now get an error that we can't use the cluster scope
 1. `kubectl get pods` removing the -A for all namespaces and it says we don't have any Pods in our team1 namespace which we do have access to
 1. `cd demos/network-policy/hello-app` - Let's deploy an app to our namespace